GuidoK73/DevToys.PocoCsv.Core/DevToys.PocoCsv.Core/Readme.md

 # CustomParserType
 CustomParserType allows the Reader<T> and Writer<T> to use a custom parsing for a specific field.

+In general you can use the Column attribute on any simple type and the value will be converted if possible.
+When using the reader you might have csv's from third party sources where columns might require some extra conversion, this is where Custom parsers come in handy.

 Custom Parsers will run as singleton per specified column in the specific Reader<T> or Writer<T>.